Tereziekasalie/english-for-designers/Final thesis/index.md

 The elements of unpredictability and mother nature herself.

-I also wanted to add a fairy-tale wine story to the brand.
+I also wanted to add a fairytale wine story to the brand.
 I try to show this with a fairy-tale dropcap.

 I was also inspired by Chanel and its name.
 This helps to keep unity and fairytale secrets.